 Each module is assessed individually, generally on the quality of written or visual presentation work, and to some extent on verbal presentations.
 Assessment methods may include reports, seminar papers, formal written examinations, in-class tests, project work, visual and verbal presentations, workshops, simulations, oral exams (viva) and practical exercises.
 The majority of assessments are based on individual assignments, but there is some assessed group work.

-At Headington we have developed outstanding facilities.
-Our John Henry Brookes Building is the most significant project in the history of Oxford Brookes University.
+The Headington Campus is also home to the new John Henry Brookes Building, being the most significant project in the history of Oxford Brookes University.
 Set at the heart of our Headington campus, it has been designed for the future of higher education and has transformed the experiences of our students and the entire University community.
+The John Henry Brookes Building brings together the library and essential support services that offer academic, careers and international student advice.
 Find out more about the John Henry Brookes Building.

 By listening to our students and recognising the need for practice-oriented business and management education, we have introduced new ways to engage with companies from the public and the non-profit sector.
 You will have the opportunity to visit various company sites organised through our extensive network of corporate contacts and the Chartered Management Institute.
 We also host a number of guest speakers throughout the year who bring their business and management experience and expertise to the classroom.

-We also offer the International Business in Practice - Study Trip.
-The purpose of this Study Trip Module is to give postgraduate students a hands-on, intensive experience with the ideas and practices of global business.
+We offer an optional International Business in Practice Study Trip module.
+The purpose of this study trip is to give postgraduate students a hands-on, intensive experience with the ideas and practices of global business.
 The programme will include presentations from local management executives and experts.
-Students on this study trip will have direct interaction with management executives and practices through site visits to major corporations and agencies.
+Students will have direct interaction with management executives and practices through site visits to major corporations and agencies.